Franciaya/open_banking_assessment/README.md

 Unit Tests: Unit tests in the tests/ directory ensure the correctness and reliability of the data processing logic.
 They help identify and address any issues or bugs in the codebase.<br>

 # Software Requirements
-The Open Banking Pipeline project has the following requirements:<br>
+The Open Banking Pipeline has the following requirements:<br>

 Python 3.x: The project is written in Python and requires Python 3.x to run.<br>
 Apache Airflow: For workflow automation, monitoring, and scheduling of data processing tasks.<br>